Large-Momentum Effective Theory: Transverse-Momentum Dependent PDFs

 Similar as before, the two loop contribution $h^{(2)}$ is predicted to be

 where $c_1=\frac{C_F}{2\pi}\left(-2+\frac{\pi^2}{12}\right)$ and $c'_2$ is again a constant to be determined in perturbation theory at two-loop level.

-Finally, we compare the current formulation with previous approaches to quasi-TMDPDFs in LaMET.
-First, the quasi-TMDPDF defined with the naive rectangle-shaped soft function, i.e. $Z_E$, is $\tilde f$ in \eq{quasi_TMD}, so it is obvious that it still needs the reduced soft function $S_r$ to be matched to $f^{\rm TMD}$.
+Finally, we compare the current formulation with previous approaches to lattice TMDPDF.
+First, we comment on the developments in~\cite{Hagler:2009mb,Musch:2010ka,Musch:2011er,Engelhardt:2015xja,Yoon:2017qzo} in which the $x$-moments of TMDPDF are extracted from ratio of quasi-TMDPDF.
+From Eq.~(\ref{eq:quasiTMDmatch}), it is clear that both the matching kernel $H$ and the exponential factor of Collins-Soper kernel depends on $x$ non-trivially.
+Therefore, simply taking the ratio of moments for quasi-TMDPDF will not be sufficient to reproduce the same ratio for TMDPDF, although the soft function does cancel.
+This observation is also made recently in Ref.~\cite{Ebert:2020gxr}.
+Second, the quasi-TMDPDF defined with the naive rectangle-shaped soft function, i.e. $Z_E$, is $\tilde f$ in \eq{quasi_TMD}, so it is obvious that it still needs the reduced soft function $S_r$ to be matched to $f^{\rm TMD}$.
 As for the other proposal in~\cite{Ji:2014hxa,Ebert:2019okf}, it replaces $Z_E$ in $\tilde f$ with $S_{\rm bent}$ which is the vacuum matrix element of a spacelike bent-shaped Wilson loop with angle $\pi/2$ at each junction, and does not include the function $S^{1\over2}_r$ in \eq{quasiTMDmatch}.
-Although $\sqrt{S_{\rm bent}/Z_E}$ agrees with $S_r^{1\over2}$ at one-loop order~\cite{Ji:2018hvs,Ebert:2019okf}, it is expected to be different at higher orders.
+Although $\sqrt{S_{\rm bent}/Z_E}$ agrees with $S_r^{-1\over2}$ at one-loop order~\cite{Ji:2018hvs,Ebert:2019okf}, it is expected to be different at higher orders.
 In fact, for the anomalous dimension $\Gamma_{\pi\over2}$ defined through

 it starts to deviate from $\Gamma_S(\alpha_s)$ at two-loop order~\cite{Grozin:2015kna}, as

 In the equation, $\zeta_3=\sum_{n=1}^{\infty}(1/n^3) \ne \pi^2/12$, therefore the two anomalous dimensions are different.
 The differences in the anomalous dimension will result in different logarithmic behaviors in $b_\perp$, as the soft functions are dimensionless and depend on $b_\perp$ and $\mu$ only.
 At large $b_\perp$, it will lead to different IR physics that cannot be controlled by perturbation theory.